otouat/otouat/README.md

 ## 👋 Hi, I'm Ousmane!

 Welcome to my GitHub profile!
-I'm a passionate developer with a strong focus on Python, VueJS, and Artificial Intelligence, utilizing both TensorFlow and PyTorch.
+I'm a PhD Candidate with a strong focus on Decentralized Learning.
 Here, you'll find a collection of my projects, contributions, and experiments in various fields.

 ## 🚀 About Me
-- 🔭 I’m currently working on various AI and web development projects.
+- 🔭 I’m currently working as a PhD researcher on the topic of Resillient Decentralized Learning.
 - 🌱 I’m constantly learning and improving my skills in AI frameworks like TensorFlow and PyTorch.
 - 💬 Ask me about anything related to Python, VueJS, and AI.
 - 📫 How to reach me: ousmanetouat@outlook.com